 BE SMART and DO YOUR PART - Physical distancing - Take it seriously - self-quarantine or self-isolate.
 Stay home.
 It is critical to know the impact this will have on us all.
 This is in your control.

 BE the BOSS of YOUR THOUGHTS.
 This is in your CONTROL.
-Turn any negative thoughts into positive ones.
+Spin a negative thought into a positive one.
+Even if it is small.
 Picture yourself facing your fears head-on.
 The more you do this in your mind, the easier it will be to deal with it.
 You cannot control the situation, but you can control how you respond.
 Think thoughts for the day in front of you.
 "Today, I will...."
 Tomorrow is another day.
 It is so easy to be overwhelmed, stressed and in some cases, angry if one thinks too far in the future.
 Everything is changing each day/hour.
 Get through today as calmly as you can.

 BREATHE DEEP.
 It sends a message to your brain that you're OK.
 IT does - this is in your control to calm yourself!!
 This helps your mind and body relax.
 You can do this sitting, standing, in the shower, pretty much anywhere and if you can, lie down on a flat surface and put one hand on your belly and the other on your chest.
 Take a slow breath in (preferably through your nose).
 Make sure it fills your stomach enough that you can feel it rise slightly.
 Hold it for a count of 6 (if you can) and then slowly let it out through your mouth (almost as a big sigh).
 Practice mindfulness, meditate, be in the moment of calm.